 Welcome to John Muir Visual Arts Program

-Mindfulness and trauma informed practices are seamlessly woven throughout our daily rituals and hands on studio practice.
-Representation from our community and the world inform our practice to examine and reimagine the ways art celebrates the magic of creating something out of nothing and accessing the joy of hands on learning.
+Mindfulness and trauma-informed practices are seamlessly woven throughout our daily rituals and hands-on studio practice.
+Representation from our community and the world informs our practice to examine and reimagine the ways art celebrates the magic of creating something out of nothing and accessing the joy of hands-on learning.

 These goals help us focus on process rather than product, learn meaningful ways to express ourselves, and find ways to see ourselves as valuable members of our community.

 If you are unable to volunteer but are interested in making a donation, please see our art studio wish list below.
 Thank you!

 Supply Donations: Baby wipes, Clorox wipes, tissues, tin foil, gallon-size plastic bags, Chinet paper plates, yarn (bright colors), masking tape, wax paper, card stock paper, and glue sticks.

 Volunteer Opportunities: Hang and mount art (times can be flexible), be a guest artist or connect with any community arts organizations, or prep materials (times can be flexible).